 A complete paper should be submitted using the above templates, which are blind-submission review-formatted templates.
 The length should match that intended for final publication.
 Papers with more than 8 pages (excluding references) will be rejected without review.
 Note, unlike in previous CVPRs, there will be no page charges.

-After receiving the reviews, authors may optionally submit a rebuttal to address the reviewers' comments, which will be limited to a one page PDF file using the "CVPR 2018 Rebuttal Template" which can be downloaded from this link: cvpr2018RebuttalKit.zip.
+After receiving the reviews, authors may optionally submit a rebuttal to address the reviewers' comments, which will be limited to a one page PDF file using the "CVPR 2019 Rebuttal Template" which can be downloaded from this link: .

-Note that the author rebuttal is optional and, following similar guidelines to previous CVPR conferences, it is meant to provide you with an opportunity to rebut factual errors or to supply additional information requested by the reviewers.
-It is NOT intended to add new contributions (theorems, algorithms, experiments) that were not included in the original submission and were not requested by the reviewers.
+The author rebuttal is optional and is meant to provide you with an opportunity to rebut factual errors or to supply additional information requested by the reviewers.
+It is NOT intended to add new contributions (theorems, algorithms, experiments) that were not included in the original submission.
 You may optionally add a figure, graph or proof to your rebuttal to better illustrate your answer to the reviewers' comments.

 Author responses must be no longer than 1 page in length.
 Overlength responses will simply not be reviewed.
 This includes responses where the margins and formatting are deemed to have been significantly altered from those laid down by the style guide.